d99kris/nmail/README.md

 html using `V`.
 The viewer may be a terminal-based program, e.g.
 `w3m -o confirm_qq=false`.
 By default nmail uses `open` on macOS and `xdg-open >/dev/null 2>&1` on Linux.

+### idle_inbox

+This parameter controls whether imap idle should watch the inbox for new messages (default enabled) or the currently selected imap folder.

 ### idle_timeout